gorebash/guild_hall/README.md

 # README

-## Create your own { Guild Hall }
+## Guild Hall

-Come for the friends, stay for the friends
+### Come for the friends, stay for the friends

+Guild Hall is a place to build your local community online.

+It is **safe for kids**, and parents have **full visibility** of their children's activities.
+There's no private messaging, only the ability to post to your guild.
+Even better, there are **no likes and followers** here!
+Just friends and fun!

 # Setup